Ciriak/Steam-Scanner/README.md

 ## Known bugs

 - Notifications spawn multiple time
-- When a new DRM is added to the list (version update), it is not refreshed for the user
+- When a new Launcher is added to the list (version update), it is not refreshed for the user